plotly/plotly.js/README.md

 #### Non-ascii characters

 Important: the plotly.js code base contains some non-ascii characters.
-Therefore, please make sure to set the `chartset` attribute to `"utf-8"` in the script tag that imports your plotly.js bundle.
+Therefore, please make sure to set the `charset` attribute to `"utf-8"` in the script tag that imports your plotly.js bundle.
 For example:

 ```html
 <script type="text/javascript" src="my-plotly-bundle.js" charset="utf-8"></script>